 Settling is not free for your credit.
 Most accounts must be delinquent before a creditor will negotiate, and missed payments hurt your score.

 The account will be reported as settled or paid for less than full balance.
 That note can stay on your credit report for seven years from the original delinquency date.
+For a closer look at the point-by-point hit — and how the size of the drop changes depending on your starting score — see our breakdown of how many points a settled account affects your credit.

 Get Your Numbers Together